Ontarjatra

 Ontarjatra (অন্তর্যাত্রা; Homeland) is a 2006 Bangladeshi drama film directed by Tareque Masud and Catherine Masud.
-Upon its release on 2006, the film achieved critical and commercial success.
+Upon its release in 2006, the film achieved critical and commercial success.
 It won for Best Direction at International Film Festival Bangladesh in 2006.
 Special Jury Award at Osian's Cinefan Festival Delhi in 2006.

 Synopsis

 Ontorjatra (literally meaning "inner journey") is a Bengali intimate exploration of the complex issues of dislocation and identity in a diasporic world.
 After 15 years in the UK, Shireen and her son Sohel return to their home in Sylhet, Bangladesh for the funeral of Sohel's father.
 For Shireen the homecoming allows her to make peace with her ex-husband and his family, for Sohel, the journey allows him to connect with a family and a "homeland" he has never known.